-1. Go to the your ownCloud instance via your favorite Web browser.

-2. Click through until you get to the certificate error in the browser status line.

-3. View the cert, then from the Details tab, select Copy to File.

-4. Save to the desktop with an arbitrary name, for example 'myOwnCloud.cer'.

-5. Start, Run, MMC.

-6. File, Add/Remove Snap-In.

-7. Select Certificates, Click Add, My User Account, then Finish, then OK.

-8. Dig down to Trust Root Certification Authorities, Certificates.

-9. Right-Click Certificate, Select All Tasks, Import.

-10. Select the Save Cert from the Desktop.

-11. Select Place all Certificates in the following Store, Click Browse,

-12. Check the Box that says Show Physical Stores, Expand out Trusted Root Certification Authorities, and select Local Computer there, click

-OK, Complete the Import.

-13. Check the list to make sure it shows up.
+- 1. Go to the your ownCloud instance via your favorite Web browser. - 2.
+Click through until you get to the certificate error in the browser status line. - 3.
+View the cert, then from the Details tab, select Copy to File. - 4.
+Save to the desktop with an arbitrary name, for example myOwnCloud.cer. - 5.
+Start, Run, MMC. - 6. menu:File[Add/Remove Snap-In]. - 7.
+Select menu:Certificates[Add > My User Account > Finish > OK]. - 8.
+Dig down to Trust Root Certification Authorities, Certificates. - 9.
+Right-Click menu:Certificate[Select All Tasks > Import]. - 10.
+Select btn:[Save Cert] from the Desktop. - 11.
+Select Place all Certificates in the following Store, click btn:[Browse], - 12.
+Check the Box that says menu:Show Physical Stores[].
+Expand out Trusted Root Certification Authorities. select Local Computer, click btn:[OK] to complete the Import. - 13.
+Check the list to make sure it shows up.
 You will probably need to Refresh before you see it.
-Exit MMC.

-14. Open Browser, select Tools, Delete Browsing History.

-15. Select all but In Private Filtering Data, complete.

-16. Go to Internet Options, Content Tab, Clear SSL State.

-17. Close browser, then re-open and test.
+Exit MMC. - 14.
+Open Browser, select Tools, Delete Browsing History. - 15.
+Select all but In Private Filtering Data, complete. - 16.
+Go to Internet Options, Content Tab, Clear SSL State. - 17.
+Close browser, then re-open and test.

+Problem: Upload Large Files or Upload Takes Long